 We have state-of-the-art facilities for housing a wide array of animal species (over 150 aviaries, rodent gardens, aquarium house, etc) as well as a human isolation facility to study the biological clock, and climate chamber and greenhouse facilities that belong to the best in the world.
 The institute also has a wide array of molecular, sequencing, endocrinological, histological, metabolic and behavioural labs and owns a confocal microscope.
 Our outdoor facilities include experimental gardens, the field station “The Herdershut” on the Wadden Island of Schiermonnikoog (35 beds, a lecture room and a basic laboratory), the field station at the “Vosbergen” estate close to Groningen (small lecture room and basic lab), and permanent facilities (equipment, vehicles, etc.) at field stations in the Serengeti, Tanzania and Hluhluwe-iMfolozi, South Africa and at the Seychelles, Indian Ocean.

-We teach at all levels of the curriculum in the life sciences, based on our unique framework as described above.
+Based on our unique framework, we teach at all levels of the curriculum in the life sciences.
 We coordinate the majors in Brain and Behaviour, Ecology and Evolution, Marine Biology and Medical Biology.
-We coordinate the selective interdisciplinary research master Behavioural and Cognitive Neuroscience, and the top programme Evolutionary Biology that is also offered as an Erasmus Mundus Program (MEME).
-At the PhD level, the institute participates in the interfaculty Research School for Behavioural and Cognitive Neurosciences (BCN) and coordinates the Research School Ecology and Evolution (RSEE).
+We coordinate the selective interdisciplinary research master Behavioural and Cognitive Neuroscience, and the top programme Evolutionary Biology (embedded in the master programme Ecology and Evolution) that is also offered as Erasmus Mundus Master Programme in Evolutionary Biology (MEME).
+At the PhD level, the institute coordinates the Research School Ecology and Evolution (RSEE) and participates in the interfaculty Research School for Behavioural and Cognitive Neurosciences (BCN).